Silicon dioxide: Health effects

-Silica ingested orally is essentially nontoxic, with an of 5000 mg/kg (5 g/kg).
-A 2008 study following subjects for 15 years found that higher levels of silica in water appeared to decrease the risk of dementia.
-An increase of 10 mg/day of silica in drinking water was associated with a reduced risk of dementia of 11%.
+A 2024 study at McMaster University showed that prolonged exposure to silicon dioxide via oral ingestion significantly alters immune cell function, while a 2008 study following subjects for 15 years found that higher levels of silica in water appeared to decrease the risk of dementia, stating that an increase of 10 mg/day of silica in drinking water was associated with a reduced risk of dementia of 11%.

 Inhaling finely divided crystalline silica dust can lead to silicosis, bronchitis, or lung cancer, as the dust becomes lodged in the lungs and continuously irritates the tissue, reducing lung capacities.
 When fine silica particles are inhaled in large enough quantities (such as through occupational exposure), it increases the risk of systemic autoimmune diseases such as lupus and rheumatoid arthritis compared to expected rates in the general population.

 Occupational hazard

 Silica is an occupational hazard for people who do sandblasting or work with powdered crystalline silica products.
 Amorphous silica, such as fumed silica, may cause irreversible lung damage in some cases but is not associated with the development of silicosis.
 Children, asthmatics of any age, those with allergies, and the elderly (all of whom have reduced lung capacity) can be affected in less time.

 Crystalline silica is an occupational hazard for those working with stone countertops because the process of cutting and installing the countertops creates large amounts of airborne silica.
 Crystalline silica used in hydraulic fracturing presents a health hazard to workers.